copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Death Dealer
-Weapon critical damage is doubled against flanked targets while you are in Shadow.\
+Weapon critical damage is doubled against flanked targets while in Shadow.\
 Passive: +25 crit chance.

 ## Death From Above
 Once per turn, gain an action after killing an enemy at a lower elevation with your primary weapon.
-Aim penalty from long range is halved for sniper rifles and vektor rifles.
+Long range aim penalty is halved for sniper rifles and vektor rifles.
 * Aim penalty from sources such as Snap Shot is not halved.
+* TODO: Can the penalty just be called "Squadsight aim penalty"?

 ## Dedication
-+2 Mobility until the start of your next turn.
-Ignore reaction fire until the start of your next turn.
++2 Mobility until the start of your turn.
+Ignore reaction fire until the start of your turn.
 * {% AP0 %}
 * {% COOLDOWN %}